andyjakubowski/kingly-site/src/v1/contributed/Applying componentization to reactive systems - sample application.md

        link: ['projects', project._id].join('/')
      })))
      .distinctUntilChanged()
-     // NOTE : this is a behaviour
+     // NOTE: this is a behaviour
      .shareReplay(1)
      ;
 }